infiniteopt/InfiniteOpt.jl/docs/src/guide/result.md

 employs the `map_value` fallback which uses `optimizer_model_variable` to do the mapping.
 Details on how to extend these methods for user-defined optimizer models is explained on the Extensions page.

+We also, support call to `value` that use an expression of variables as input.

 Finally, the optimizer index of a variable is queried via [`optimizer_index`](@ref JuMP.optimizer_index(::GeneralVariableRef)) which